-Implants come in several varieties, the most popular of which are saline—filled with sterile saltwater, and silicone—comprised of silicone gel.
-Saline typically requires a smaller incision, as these implants are filled after surgical placement.
-Silicone, by contrast, comes pre-filled, and so necessitates a slightly larger insertion point.
+Implants come in several varieties, the most popular of which are saline—filled with sterile salt water, and silicone—comprised of silicone gel.
+Saline typically requires a smaller incision, filling these implants after surgical placement.
+By contrast, silicone comes pre-filled and necessitates a slightly larger insertion point.

 Gummy Bear implants, made up of a thicker, gummy-like gel, have grown in popularity in recent years for their ability to maintain shape.
 For those seeking a more natural substance, fat transplantation enables patients to utilize excess fat extracted from other areas, although this can lead to inconsistent results as the fat shifts and settles over time.

 It is important to discuss with your surgeon the best placement alternatives for your particular body and implant type.
 Subglandular placement occurs under the breast tissue, above the pectoral and chest muscles.
 Partial subglandular sits beneath the breast tissue, partially under the pectoral and chest muscles, while full subglandular is fully submerged beneath both the pectoral and chest muscles.